 The anchor is an interesting object that can framed in the foreground of the photo.
 An anchor can be a rock, a small puddle, a lake, a bunch of flowers or any other interesting object.
 There are several traits that will make the anchor more interesting:

 – if it stands out of its surrounding (by color or texture…).

 – if it is fully defined and uncut inside the frame.

 – if it takes meaningful volume in the foreground.

-When using a wide angle lens, in order for objects to have volume in the frame they should be quite close.
+When using a wide angle lens, in order for objects to have volume in the frame they should be quite close (depending on their size of course).
 Therefore you have to get close to your anchor until it has significant volume in the frame.
 A good and interesting anchor will act as a “subject” in the photo, draw the viewer inside and will act as balance for the background.

 In the photo above you can see the small puddle serves as good anchor.It is located at the bottom third of the frame, it stands out of the surrounding rocks mostly by color and it is fully bordered and uncut.
 It also has a significant volume in the frame.

-Guiding lines are lines in the photo that will lead from the foreground to the background.
-Combined with a strong anchor they create a very strong composition that leads the eye back and forth from the foreground to the background.
+Guiding lines are lines in the photo that will lead the viewer’s eye from the foreground to the background.
+Guiding lines can make an interesting foreground on their own, and can also work well combined with a strong anchor to create a very strong composition that leads the eye back and forth from the foreground to the background.
 Guiding lines are mostly effective when they come out from the corners of the photo and move (through or close to the anchor if you have one) diagonally or in “S” shapes to the background.
 In case you don’t have an anchor, guiding lines can still be interesting on their own, drawing the attention to the foreground and lead the viewer’s eye to the background.